-Reporting COVID-19 Cases
+Reporting COVID-19 Cases Diagnosed in a Child or Staff Member

-• If a child or staff member who has been present in the program is diagnosed with COVID-19, the camp must notify families and staff of the program about the exposure.
+If a child or staff member who has been present in the program is diagnosed with COVID-19, the camp must notify families and staff of the program about the exposure.

 In February 2020, COVID-19 was added to the List of Reportable Diseases.
-Those required to report such diseases must report cases of COVID-19 infection immediately to the Connecticut Department of Public Health and to the local department of health in the town of residence of the case-patient by telephone on the day of recognition or strong suspicion of the disease.
-The COVID-19 report form is available on the DPH website at https://dphsubmissions.ct.gov/Covid/InitiateCovidReport
+Those required to report such diseases must report cases of COVID-19 infection immediately to the Connecticut Department of Public Health Epidemiology and Emerging Infection Program (860-509-7994) and the local department of health in the town of residence of the case-patient by telephone on the day of recognition or strong suspicion of the disease.
+Contact information for the local health department can be found at https://portal.ct.gov/DPH/Local-Health-Admin/LHA/Local-Health-Administration---Site-Map.